OfficerClucks/Notes-For-CS-3823/Chapter 1 Notes.md

 ---

 When you are combining two or more NFA's  accepting states you remove the first NFA's accepting states and do a lambda transition to the starting state of the accepting state.

+---

+Definition

+A **Generalized Nondeterministic Finite Automaton (GNFA)** is an NFA wherein the transition arrows may have any regular expression as labels (instead of only members of the alphabet or λ).

+- The GNFA reads blocks of symbols from the input, not necessarily just one symbol at a time (as in an ordinary NFA).

+- The GNFA moves along a transition arrow connecting two states by reading a block of symbols from the input; that string is a string that corresponds to the regular expression on that arrow.

+- A GNFA, being nondeterministic, may have several different ways to process the same input string